Orthogonality of Q-Functions up to Wrapping in Planar N=4 Super Yang-Mills Theory: Acknowledgments

 \section{Acknowledgments}

 We are grateful to B.~Basso, J.~Br\"odel, S.~Ekhammar, N.~Gromov, A.~Homrich, E.~Im, G.~Lefundes, A.~Pribytok, N.~Primi, D.~Serban, R.~Tateo, P.~Vieira, and D.~Volin for useful discussions.
 We are especially grateful to A.~Homrich and P.~Vieira for numerous suggestions, and collaboration on several topics discussed here.
 The work of T.\,B., C.\,B., D.\,L. and P.\,R. was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Grant No. 460391856.
-T.\,B., C.\,B., D.\,L. and P.\,R. acknowledge support from DESY (Hamburg, Germany), a member of the Helmholtz Association HGF.
+T.\,B., C.\,B., D.\,L. and P.\,R. acknowledge support from DESY (Hamburg, Germany), a member of the Helmholtz Association HGF, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2121 ``Quantum Universe'' -- 390833306.
 D.\,L. further thanks University of Turin and ETH Z\"urich for the generous and repeated hospitality, Antonio Antunes for his invaluable insights into the history of integrability and Lucia Bianco for her unique and unwavering support.
 A.\,C. participates to the project HORIZON-MSCA-2023-SE-01-101182937-HeI, and acknowledges support from this action and from the INFN SFT specific initiative.
 He also thanks DESY for the warm hospitality during two extended visits.